From the temple of Mut, Karnak, 18th Dynasty, around 1350 BC

 ones.
 In other cases he took to reducing the plump stomach areas of

-Amenhotep's statues to make them closer to his ideal of the physical shape
+Amenhotep's statues to make them closer to his ideal of the physical form of the king.

 The statue wears the double crown of Upper and Lower Egypt.